Scale Construction: What Questions Should We Use?

 - The test must be valid.
 Believe it or not, after all this work, we still don’t know if the BLIRT scale is VALID.
 Validity is a question of whether or not we are measuring the thing we are trying to measure.
 Reliability doesn’t tell us if a scale is valid; reliability simply means that we get consistent answers.
 So how can we figure out if our test is valid or not?

 - There is no one way to determine the validity of a scale.
-Test developers like Dr. Swann usually take several different approaches.
-They may:
+Test developers like Dr. Swann usually gather multiple types of validity evidence, such as:

 - There is no one way to determine the validity of a scale.
-Test developers like Dr. Swann usually take several different approaches.
-They may:
+Test developers like Dr. Swann usually gather multiple types of validity evidence, such as:

 - Note: Notice that the four items from the BLIRT are about what you DO.
 They aren’t about your beliefs (option 1), how you think other people see you (option 3), opinions about yourself (option 4), or what you think about other people (option 6). ↵